GET - On Google Play

 Located in North Vancouver along the Capilano River in Capilano River Regional Park, the Capilano River Hatchery is one of the closest to the city of Vancouver and is definitely among the more popular with visitors.
 An interpretive centre explains the life cycle of the salmon and viewing windows allow visitors to see salmon fighting their way up the fish ladders.
 Plan to spend a couple of hours as the park has great (and easy) hiking trails and viewing spots for spotting salmon and checking out the base of Cleveland Dam.

 The Harrison River was the first designated Salmon stronghold in BC and is the only river in BC to have the good fortune of hosting all 5 species of Salmon and Steelhead Trout.
 And all of this salmon attracts the attention of up to 10,000 Bald eagles every fall.
-The spawning salmon are best viewed by boat, with boat tours available from Harrison and in November the area celebrates with the Fraser Valley Bald Eagle Festival.
+The spawning salmon are best viewed by boat, with boat tours available from Harrison and in November the area is a mass of bald eagles.

 Another very popular spot to watch the salmon is at the Weaver Creek Spawning Channel near Harrison Mills.
 This man-made offshoot of Weaver Creak provides the salmon a safe path and a protected spot to lay their eggs.
 The channel is designed in such a way that visitors can get very close to the edge of the creek for great viewing.